Trade war? China vows 'all necessary measures' if Trump imposes tariffs

 China warned Thursday it would “take all necessary measures” to defend its interests if President Donald Trump imposes trade sanctions.

-Beijing was bracing for an announcement from Trump of tariffs of as much as $60 billion on Chinese imports, raising fears that the two countries could be sliding towards a trade war.
+Beijing was bracing for an announcement from Trump of tariffs as high as $60 billion on Chinese imports, raising fears that the two countries could be sliding toward a trade war.

 The tariffs will be imposed under Section 301 of the 1974 U.S. Trade Act, focusing on Chinese high-tech goods.
 Trump says Beijing has forced U.S. firms to transfer their intellectual property to China as a cost of doing business there.